How long are sessions and how frequently do they occur?

 Do you provide teletherapy?

-We are able to provide HIPAA-compliant video-based therapy in limited circumstances.
-These include: 1) for clients who live more than 90 minutes away from our clinic but still reside in the state of TN, 2) for clients who are unable to travel due to medical reasons, or 3) for clients whose work schedule necessitates video sessions.
+We are able to provide HIPAA-compliant video-based therapy.
+There are many reasons for this as an option, including 1) for those who live far from our clinic locations but still reside in the state of TN, 2) for clients who are unable to travel due to medical reasons, or 3) for clients whose work schedule necessitates video sessions.
 The decision to offer video-based therapy is based on the clinician’s assessment of whether or not this is an appropriate fit for each client.
-Although we do serve clients from surrounding states, our clinicians are all licensed in the state of TN, and we cannot practice across state lines.
+Although we do serve clients from surrounding states, our clinicians are all licensed in the state of TN, and most cannot practice across state lines.
 Therefore, these sessions must be conducted in person.
-All initial intake sessions (80 minutes) are also held in person.
+We do have two psychologists who are licensed in multiple states, however, so you can inquire about their availability.
+Initial intake sessions (80 minutes) may be held in person or virtually.

 What are the differences between the student, pre-licensed, and licensed therapists?

-Our student trainees are currently pursuing advanced degrees in the field of mental health at Vanderbilt University, Belmont University, and St. Bonaventure University.
+Our student trainees are currently pursuing advanced degrees in the field of mental health at Vanderbilt University, Lipscomb University, and Trevecca Nazarene University.
 In addition to coursework through their university, they are supervised by a licensed clinician at the NOATC and receive 1-2 hours of formal supervision per week.

-Pre-licensed or Masters level clinicians have completed their coursework and obtained their advanced degree.
+Supervised clinicians have completed their coursework and obtained their advanced degree.
 However, all professional fields in mental health require a certain number of supervised hours before a therapist can become fully licensed.
-Pre-licensed clinicians are in the process of obtaining these hours.
-Pre-licensed therapists attend team case consultations weekly and are supervised weekly by licensed clinicians at the NOATC.
+Supervised clinicians are in the process of obtaining these hours.
+Supervised therapists attend team case consultations weekly and are supervised weekly by licensed clinicians at the NOATC.

 Finally, our licensed clinicians have completed their degrees and supervised hours.
 They can practice independently without formal supervision.
 All of our licensed clinicians have received specialty training in evidence-based treatment, and are active in the Nashville mental health community.
 Additionally, some provide supervision to students/pre-licensed clinicians and consultation to therapists learning CBT and ERP locally and nationally.